 Editor's Note: It is FFS whether other new attributes need to be added when the PolicyAssociationUpdateRequest data type is used to report the target AMF supported features.

+Editor’s Note: Name of the feature for the support of network slice replacement is FFS.

 *** 9th Change ***